ARMmbed/mbed-os-5-docs/docs/api/connectivity/bluetooth/Optimising_for_performance.md

 will minimise latency and maximise number of connection events.

 One key thing to consider when setting the connection interval low is that you are creating a boundary between which a sequence of packets must fit.
-This means that the last transfer must end before the next connection event starts.
+This means that the last transfer must end before the next connection event starts (plus 150us of inter packet space).
 This dead time may become significant if the connection interval is short and packet length is long.

 The connection interval shouldn't be shorter than what your data requires in terms of latency.